-Annals of this sort for the United States have been carried back to 1790, the first year after the adoption of the Constitution.
-To make possible international comparisons from the beginning of the American record, English annals have been compiled for the same 136 years.
-Lack of accessible sources, or lack of economic unity, made it difficult to go back of 1840 in France, 1853 in Germany, and 1867 in Austria.
-To show the geographical spread of business fluctuations in recent times, several other countries were added to the five covered in the long-period studies.
-With 1890 as the starting-point in all cases, Italy, the Netherlands, Sweden, and Russia were chosen to show diversified conditions in Europe.
-Next, three great Englishspeaking colonies on three continents were taken-Canada, Australia, and South Africa.
+The American annals have been carried back to 1790, the first year after the adoption of the Constitution.
+To make possible international comparisons from the beginning of the American record, British annals have been compiled for the same period of 136 years.
+The lack of reliable sources, and, in Germany, lack of economic unity make it difficult to go back of 1840 in France, 1853 in Germany, and 1867 in Austria.
+The annals for these three countries are based upon drafts revised by foreign scholars, for whose generous cooperation the National Bureau expresses its hearty thanks-Professor Albert Aftalion of Paris, Dr. Robert R. Kuczynski of Berlin, and Dr. F. A. von Hayek of Vienna.
+To show the geographical spread of business fluctuations in recent times, it seemed desirable to add several other countries to the five included in the long-range studies.
+With 1890 as the starting point, Italy, the Netherlands, Sweden and Russia were chosen to represent diversified conditions in Europe.
+Dr. Robert F. Foerster has inspected the Italian annals, while the Russian annals were submitted to Professor N. D. Kondratieff, Director of the Conjuncture Institute of Moscow, and his colleagues Messrs.
+A. L. Vainstein and M. B. Ignatieff.
+Next, three large English-speaking colonies on three continents were included-Canada, Australia and South Africa.
+For expert help upon the records of the last mentioned country we are indebted to Dr. E. H. D. Arndt of Transvaal University College.
 To represent South America, Argentina and Brazil seemed fittest.
-Finally the foremost Oriental civilizations were included-British India, Japan and China, Needless to say, the sample might well have been enlarged, both by carrying the annals back to earlier dates in several of the nations covered, and by including at least a dozen other countries.
-The National Bureau hopes that what it lacked means to accomplish may be done by men who have access to the fullest records available for the periods and the countries it has omitted.
+Finally, the greatest of the Oriental civilizations were included-British India, Japan, and China.